Chargeback Insurance 101

 What Types of Chargebacks Are Not Covered?

-On the other hand, chargeback insurance is not considered a replacement for fraud prevention or chargeback management.
+On the other hand, chargeback insurance is not considered a replacement for fraud prevention or chargeback management solutions.
 Most policies offer no coverage for chargebacks due to explicit negligence by merchants, and services will have no support for any chargeback reason codes that are unrelated to unauthorized transactions.

 ROW LAYOUT: table_component